The evaporative cooler is a very simple device, which serves to cool water by direct exchange with air.

 - cross flow, that uses a crossing flow of water and air

-in any case all work using the same concept.
+in any case all of these machines work using the same concept.

 The counter-flow type is the most widely used, whether it be forced or induced, because it presents greater functioning efficiency.